cybercongress/go-cyber/docs/keystore.md

 > Note: A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `cybervaloper` and `cybersvaloperpub`.

 The node keypair stored in `node_key.json` and `priv_validator_key.json` at `PATH_TO_CYBERD/daemon/config` folder.
-You can delete it and restart docker if you want to change this keypair.
+You can delete them and restart `cyberd` if you want to change this keypair.
 The new pair will create automatically.
 Or you can backup it too and insert in the same folder at new testnet if you want same node pubkey.

 ## Generate keys